dentarg/auth0-blog/_posts/2017-02-10-glossary-of-modern-javascript-concepts.markdown

 );
 ```

+We can [`subscribe()`](https://github.com/Reactive-Extensions/RxJS/blob/master/doc/api/core/operators/subscribe.md) to the `source$` observable we just created.
 Upon subscription, the values are sent in sequence to the observer.
 The `onNext` callback logs the values: `Next: 1`, `Next: 2`, etc. until completion: `Completed!`.
 The cold `source$` observable we created doesn't push unless we _subscribe_ to it.

 ### Observables Takeaways